 Working at UConn Health

-With a diverse workforce of approximately 5,000 employees, we are Connecticut's 16th-largest employer and an important contributor to the local and regional economy.
+With a diverse workforce of over 5,000 employees, we are Connecticut's 16th-largest employer and an important contributor to the local and regional economy.
 UConn Health attracts leading faculty and staff from around the world.
 As a UConn Health employee you enjoy:

 - Working at one of the nation’s top public health care institutions, with a mission of providing outstanding health care education in an environment of exemplary patient care, research and public service.

 - A wide range of career and employment opportunities in multiple locations throughout the state.